Louisiana Is a Strategic Location for the Aerospace Industry

-Louisiana is well situated for both inbound and outbound logistics.
+Well situated for both inbound and outbound logistics, Louisiana’s unrivaled infrastructure offers strategic advantages for the aerospace industry.
 The state is home to:

 - Six interstate highways